shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

----
-layout: post
-title: Walking to playgrounds in Wellington: Introduction
----

 ## Benefits of an urban life
 In his recent book, _Order without Design_, Alain Bertaud beautifully lays out the value proposition of urban life: